pmarshall24/climate-outlook/_build/html/_sources/watershed_conditions.md

 :align: center
 ```

-- May saw record-breaking heat, averaging 3.5 degrees warmer than normal
-- June, July and August averaged over 1 degree warmer than normal
-- September and October were both slightly warmer than normal
+- November was the seventh consecutive month with above normal air temperatures
+- Mild conditions have resulted in a below normal early season snowpack
-- Globally, 2023 is almost certain to be the warmest year on record
+- Globally, 2023 is on track to be the warmest year on record
 +++
-Check out the [](air-temp.ipynb) section for more information
+Check out the [](air-temps.ipynb) section for more information

 :::